How to Become the Best Version of Yourself

 This is especially powerful because it creates positive vibes that make it easier to proceed with the rest of the day and week.

 The second happy habit is to do one act of giving or kindness daily.
 This means basically, bringing a smile on a person's face with a friendly gesture.
-You will feel better afterwards yourself and it is easy to do, so why miss out?
+You will feel better afterward and it is easy to do, so why miss out?
 A nice compliment, asking how a friend is doing or simply holding the door for someone.

 The third happy habit concerns savoring the moment.
 Train to truly appreciate your surroundings and you will always find something to be happy about.
-Look up at the sky (not the sun) and let your thoughts wander, observe nature or start meaningful conversations - the possibilities are endless.
+Look up at the sky (not the sun) and let your thoughts wander, observe nature, or start meaningful conversations - the possibilities are endless.
 We have so much to be thankful for; just recently I thought about the chances of being alive and how insignificant we actually are.
 Look at the picture and prepare to get mind blown.
 Chances of you being born are 1 in 10^2.640.000 when you consider your family tree and the possibilities of your ancestors being born in the correct order.
-You can compare that to 2 Million people throwing a dice with 1 Trillion sides at the same time and every dice shows the same number on top.
+You can compare that to 2 Million people throwing dice with 1 Trillion sides at the same time and every dice shows the same number on top.

 Other desirable characteristics and habits are:

 Exercising and reading daily

 Being responsible and not blaming others